PawelIsMe/generalUser/README.md

 # General User
 This is an example so you can take it and change it yourself.
-### The only things you need to have is library.
+### You need a flask.
 You can install it in some IDE e.g. Pycharm or with pip:
 pip install flask

 ### The whole project was designed in figma.
 Here is the link: